dougeby/IntuneDocs/intune/apps-inc-exl-assignments.md

 # Including and excluding app assignments in Microsoft Intune

 Using Intune, you can determine who has access to an app by assigning the groups to include, as well as exclude.
-You do this by assigning an app configuration policy to a group of users by using a combination of including and excluding group assignments.
+You include and exlude app assignments by assigning an app configuration policy to a group of users using a combination of include and exclude group assignments.
 After selecting an available app, you can choose how the app is assigned.
 This capability can be useful when you make the app available by including a large group, and then narrow the selected users by also excluding a smaller group, such as a test group or executive group.

 When you exclude groups from an assignment, you must exclude only user or only device groups, not a mixture of groups.
 Intune does not consider user to device association when excluding groups.
 Including user groups while excluding device groups is unlikely to produce the results you need, as inclusion will take precedence over exclusion.
 For example, if you target an iOS app to **All Users** and exclude **All iPads**, the net result will be that any user using an iPad will still get the app.
 If, however, you target the iOS app to **All Devices** and exclude **All iPads**, the deployment will be successful.

 >[!NOTE]
->When setting a group assignment for an app, the **Not Applicable** type is being deprecated and will be replaced with exclude group functionality.
+>When setting a group assignment for an app, the **Not Applicable** type is deprecated and replaced with exclude group functionality.

 ## Including and excluding groups when assigning apps
 To use the include and exclude assignment to assign an app to groups: